 - Have a basic understanding of radionuclide transfer, dosimetry and radiation effects;

 - Understand the implications of how the tools are used;

 - Are up to date with advances in the field.

 Accommodation is not included in the cost.
 There is accommodation on site starting at approx. £40/ night.
-(Details of local accommodation can be provided on request – contact: LAPollutionSupport@ceh.ac.uk)
+Please contact Cath Barnett for details.
+You may also find the guide to accommodation near CEH Lancaster helpful.